-When installing the wedge, hit the wedge several times with a hammer and wood block to make sure the wedge is fully engaged with the socket.
+When installing the wedge, hit the wedge several times with a SOFT hammer to make sure the wedge is fully engaged with the socket.
+Be sure not to damage the wire rope.
 Install cable clamp on the loose end of the wire rope as shown in Figure 11-5.